Las Arenas

 Our Lady of Mercy Church, 1947, in Las Arenas, Spain.

 Areeta (Las Arenas in Spanish) is a neighbourhood of Getxo (Biscay, Basque Country, Spain).
 It is an affluent residential area that was built over the sands of a beach where the Gobela Creek died into a diffuse delta at the mouth of the Estuary of Bilbao in the early 20th century.

 It is connected to Portugalete at the other side of the firth by the Vizcaya Bridge transporter bridge and offers a marina, a small beach that can unfortunately be polluted, and a monument to Evaristo Churruca, who planned and directed the channelization of the estuary.

-The Vizcaya Bridge is now a tourist attraction with visitors able to go by lift to the top of the bridge (from where it was originally operated).
+The Vizcaya Bridge is now a tourist attraction, being the first bridge able to carry people and vehicles on a suspended gondola.

 Neighbourhoods

 It can be divided in three neighbourhoods: